MrAntonym/catan-tamandua/DECISIONTREE.md

 > 3x + 4x = 7x

 ## Expected supply score
-Calculate for a resource by adding the
+Calculate for a resource by multiplying the scarcity of that resource by the number of settlements that still need to be placed.
+> Example 5
+>

 ## Next step
 If the bot is the last player picking where to place its first settlement then go to [Double settlement](#double-settlement).
 Otherwise, go to [First settlement](#first-settlement).